ethstorage/es-node/docs/archiver/archiver-guide-sepolia-sync-gamma.md

 **Note:**

-- P2P is disabled to ensure that it only syncs data from L1.
+- Even if P2P is not disabled, L2 blocks can only be derived from L1 blobs.
+Disabling P2P helps eliminate interference from unsafe blocks.
 - The beacon archiver is configured to use the es-node archive service as the fallback source of blobs.

 ## Verifying the Derivation Process